A copy of this book is available at the help desk.

 Your Works Cited list should have all citations alphabetized, double-spaced, and in 12pt Times New Roman font.
 If your citation takes up more than one line a hanging indent must be used.
 For further information on this topic please see the MLA Paper Format section of this subject guide.

 Below you will find information on how to accurately cite information using MLA style.
 This is not a comprehensive guide.
-For more complete information please see the MLA Handbook or the Purdue OWL.
+Please see the MLA Handbook or the Purdue OWL for more complete information.

 Please click on one of the links below to jump to that section.

 Some tips on formatting your MLA style citations:

 The basic format for citing an article is:

 Author name(s).
 “The Title of the Specific Source.”
 The Title of its Container (publication), Publisher, version (volume), number, publication date, location (pages).
 The Title of the Second Container (database, website, etc.), Publisher, location (DOI or URL, but the http:// is optional).

 Journal article with DOI: